 1: OVERALL HEALTH AND WELLNESS OF EMPLOYEES

-Over the past few decades, the focus on employee nutrition and fitness levels have been the primary wellness concerns for employers.
-But in this changing workplace culture, a more holistic approach is starting to be used that not only looks at an employee's physical health but their mental, economic and social health as well.
+Over the past few decades, the focus on employee nutrition and fitness levels has been the primary wellness concern for employers.
+But in this changing workplace culture, a more holistic approach is starting to be used that not only looks at an employee's physical health but their mental, economic, and social health as well.

 3: USING SAFETY STATISTICS IN NEW WAYS

 Along with the growth in the professional safety area, we are starting to see a shift in the way safety statistics are used.
 The National Institute of Occupational Safety and Health is beginning to look into models such as forecasting, or predictive models, to help combat the growing number of workplace deaths.
 They believe by using past data in this new way, they can be proactive in preventing (or significantly reducing) workplace injuries.

 Companies focusing on providing solutions for workplace safety professionals are migrating to cloud-based and mobile productions to meet new demands.
 Using management systems that alert and report real-time data is extremely valuable to the new breed of safety professionals in today's workplace.

 5: NEW OSHA REQUIREMENTS